OpenOrienteering/mapper/android-storage.md

 You can choose the following locations for storing data which you want to edit and to display in OpenOrienteering Mapper:

-- Folder "OO-Mapper" at the top level of the primary storage volume.
+- Folder "OOMapper" at the top level of the primary storage volume.
 On most devices, the primary storage volume is a part of the built-in storage.
   Files in this area are stored permanently, until you decide to remove them.
   Unfortunately, there is usually only limited capacity available - this memory is expensive when buying the device.